QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 .ExtraBlack()
 ```

 Please notice that not all fonts support every weight.
-QuestPDF will match the closest weight available:
+QuestPDF will match the closest available weight:

 ![example](/api-reference/text-weight.png =200x)